abtion/guidelines/career/ladder.md

 ### Level 6 - Principal Software Engineer
-As a Principal Software Engineer, you play a critical role in how engineering at Abtion operates, and throughout your long career at Abtion, you have established yourself as a technical leader with a strong working relationship with other stakeholders in the organization.
-Your technical prowess is clear, and you have delivered impactful technical contributions consistently that set good examples for how products should be built.
+As a Principal Software Engineer, you play a critical role in how engineering at Abtion operates, and have a significant ownership in areas such as tooling, scalability, security, processes, design etc. Throughout your long career at Abtion, you have established yourself as a technical leader with a cross-organizational mindset and a strong working relationship with other stakeholders in the company.
+Your technical prowess is clear, and you have driven impactful technical contributions consistently that set good examples for how products should be built.

 #### Impactful
 - [ ] Plays a key role in the technical direction of the company and has